 White House, GOP House leaders reach tentative debt ceiling deal to avert default

-Washington — Negotiators for President Biden and Republican congressional leaders on Saturday night reached an 11th-hour agreement in principle to raise the debt ceiling, House Speaker Kevin McCarthy confirmed.
+Washington — Negotiators for President Biden and Republican congressional leaders on Saturday night reached an 11th-hour agreement in principle to raise the debt ceiling.
 Both sides came to the tentative agreement after weeks of delays that rattled markets and raised fears about a catastrophic default.

-Biden and McCarthy had spoken by phone earlier Saturday evening, CBS News learned, after hours of marathon negotiations.
+Mr. Biden and McCarthy had spoken by phone earlier Saturday evening after hours of marathon negotiations.

 McCarthy had been at the Capitol all weekend, and he told reporters Saturday morning that he was "optimistic" a deal would be reached.